padiac/padiac.github.io/notes/diffusion-detailed-balance-random-walks-to-mcmc.md

 - $\pi(y)$ is the total mass sitting at $y$ in steady state.
 - The right-hand side is total mass flowing into $y$ from all states $x$ via one transition.

-No local geometry, PDE, or time scale is assumed here. $T(x\to y)$ can be wild: it may jump arbitrarily far, in any way we like, as long as (4.1) is satisfied.
+No local geometry, PDE, or time scale is assumed here. $T(x\to y)$ can be wild: it may jump arbitrarily far, in any way we like, as long as the stationarity integral condition above is satisfied.

 This is fundamentally different from the diffusion PDE: